juliaknoblauch/PI-Targeting/README.md

 # Customer Targeting with Prediction Intervals

 ## Replicability:
+The environment can be replicated with:

+Create a conda environment with the environment.yml file with

+conda env create --file environment.yml

 The code makes use of the more general helper library for uplift modeling:

 https://github.com/johaupt/treatment-learn

 I want to thank Dr. Johannes Haupt for sharing the library!

-For reproducing the environment use:

-Create a conda environment with the environment.yml file with

-conda env create --file environment.yml

 ## Abstract: